 At the most basic level, Inventory Statuses can be categorized into three separate groups:

 Consumed Inventory is inventory that is no longer in your possession, but records still remain in RepairQ for reporting purposes.
-Inventory in these statuses is no longer editable changeable.
+Inventory in this status is no longer editable.
 The consumed inventory statuses are as follows:

 - RMA Credit

 - Parts Only - while a parts phone may be in your possession, it is not useable as an inventory item.
 Any parts pulled out of a parts phone should be entered as new inventory items.

 Live inventory is inventory that you physically have in your possession.

 - Instock - this is the only status that you can add to a ticket.
 An item must be "instock" to sell or use in a repair.